KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 ## How to use the standard keyboard configuration

-``KeyboardInputViewController`` will by default be configured with a bunch of service instances and observable state.
+``KeyboardInputViewController`` will by default be configured with a bunch of ``KeyboardInputViewController/services`` and observable ``KeyboardInputViewController/state``.

-For instance, ``KeyboardInputViewController/services`` property has services that are configured for the controller, and ``KeyboardInputViewController/state`` has observable state.

-The various services can then be passed into any views that need them, and any observable state accessed as environment objects:
+The various services can be passed into any types that need them, and KeyboardKit will inject all observable state properties into the view hierarchy as environment objects:

 ```swift
 struct CustomKeyboard: View {